LiamRR/vmware-infrastructure/README.md

   allow_unverified_ssl = true
 }
 ```

-I need to add a method of allowing the user to have multiple vSphere clients, but this is just an PoC example.
+_Note: - I need to add a method of allowing the user to have multiple vSphere clients, but this is just an PoC example._

 Next, you need to create a directory within `./environments` for the DC along with a `*.tfvars` file within said directory.
 This could be for `dev`, `staging` or `production`, entirely your choosing.
 Inside the `*.tfvars` file is where we hold the setup for the project, this include the DC details, vApp config and VM config.
 Example project setup which creates a parent vApp called `Lumon`, a child vApp called `MDR` and then two VMs within the `MDR` vApp: -